tvhahn/compute-canada-hpc/02-create-notebooks/02-notebook-setup.md

 > :bulb: **Tip:** Git is an important tool in modern software development.
 Start using it today!
 Get yourself a [github](https://github.com/) account.
 [Download git](https://git-scm.com/download/win) (if you're on Windows).
 Here's a simple git guide that I use almost every day: [git - the simple guide](http://rogerdudler.github.io/git-guide/)

-> :memo: **Note:* You can also run your IDE (interactive developer environment), such as VS Code, on the Compute Canada system.
+> :memo: **Note**: You can also run your IDE (interactive developer environment), such as VS Code, on the Compute Canada system.
 Same with Matlab!